jackw01/scanlight/hw_v2.md

 * Illuminated area dimensions: 100x74mm
 * Suitable for use with 35mm and medium format film (sample scans available)
 * Six each of deep red (660nm), green (520nm), and deep blue (450nm) 2835 package LEDs
-* Front diffuser made from ACRYLITE® Satinice fingerprint- and scratch-resistant light diffusing acrylic
+* Front diffuser made from fingerprint- and scratch-resistant textured acrylic
 * 3D printed ABS housing with high reflectivity interior achieved using aluminum pigment paint
 * Designed for vertical use with a copy stand or horizontal use with optional threaded insert mounting points
 * Magnetically-attached 35mm and medium format film carriers available
 * Powered using either a 19-24V barrel jack AC adapter or a 20V-capable USB PD supply
-* Open source design released under the CERN OHL-W-V2 license - STEP and Kicad files available
+* Open source design released under the CERN OHL-W-V2 license - STEP and Kicad files available on GitHub

 I will be building a limited quantity of scanlight 2 units for sale - for more details, see [my shop on Ko-Fi](https://ko-fi.com/jackw01/shop).
 Estimated shipping date: Early August 2025.